 3. plants with open Action Matrix deviations

-4. plants with
+4. plants with a CCI for more than two consecutive assessment letters

 5. NRC actions already taken in response to plant performance

 The End-of-Cycle Summary Meeting will be scheduled within one week after the completion of the last regional end-of-cycle review.
 This meeting will occur after the completion of all the end-of-cycle meetings but before the issuance of the annual assessment letters.